firefly-oss/common-platform-notification-services/PROVIDERS.md

 Then configure only that provider's credentials (e.g., `resend.api-key` or `sendgrid.api-key`).
 Do not configure more than one email provider at once.

-If multiple providers are configured, startup will fail with a clear error.
-This preserves hexagonal boundaries by avoiding runtime routing in the domain layer.
+If multiple providers are configured, only the one matching `notifications.email.provider` will be loaded; the rest will be ignored.
+If none is selected, no email adapter is created.

 ---